TalkEasyMobi/talkeasymobi/README.md

 # TalkEasyMobi

-It's new project how to improve your life and fot that  will be use  the easiest ways with IT.
+It's new project how to improve your life and for that  will be use  the easiest ways with technology of the IT.